Method and Madness: Development

 In July 2014, Cinemax announced that the first episode of the season would be titled "Method and Madness", and that it would be written by series creators Jack Amiel and Michael Begler, and directed by executive producer Steven Soderbergh.

 Reception

 Viewers

 In its original American broadcast, "Method and Madness" was seen by an estimated 0.354 million household viewers.
-The episode also aired in HBO the following day, where it was watched by 0.533 million viewers.
+The episode also aired on HBO the following day, with 0.533 million viewers watching.
 Across both channels and multiple airings, the episode was watched by 1.7 million viewers.

 Critical reviews

 Steven Soderbergh's directing was praised by critics.
 He would receive a nomination for Outstanding Directing for a Drama Series for the episode.

 "Method and Madness" received extremely positive reviews from critics.
 The review aggregator website Rotten Tomatoes reported an 90% approval rating for the episode, based on 10 reviews.
 The site's consensus states: "Thanks largely to Steven Soderbergh's confident directorial hand, The Knicks series premiere is a polished piece of period entertainment, even if it isn't groundbreaking television."

 Matt Fowler of IGN gave the episode a "great" 8 out of 10 and wrote in his verdict, "With Soderbergh at the wheel, The Knick is gorgeously crafted.
 And while it's not a mini/anthology series like Fargo or True Detective, it keeps up the new tradition of 'same director/same writer' for each episode.
 Soderbergh directs every chapter, while creators Jack Amiel and Michael Begler write each one.
 It's a new creative method that I'm extremely fond of.
 The Knick can be cold and shivery at times - putting a world on display that contains ample amounts of misery, hardship, and corruption.
 No one stands out as an investable, sympathetic character (yet), though some doctors and staff members do care more about the patients than others.
 The biggest draw so far are the actual medical breakthroughs, though if the series doesn't expand beyond that soon, it could grow tiresome."

 Brandon Nowalk of The A.V.
 Club gave the episode an "A–" grade and wrote, "The details don't bog down The Knick.
 They bring the hustle and bustle of the neighborhood to life.
 The world is faster than ever.
 New York is the second biggest city in the world.
 Life expectancy is more than 47 if you can believe it.
 Thackery, like Christianson before him, sees the endless possibility of the time and wants some of that glory for himself.
 He's driven by ambition, haunted by addiction, devoted to technological progress and blind to social justice.
 At the end he slinks back to the Chinatown brothel he came from as the lights come on in the hospital.
 The Knick is just getting started."